effector/effector/beta/src/content/docs/en/explanation/sids.md

 }
 ```

-Notice, that there is no direct imports of any stores of the application here - state is collected automatically and its serialized version already has all the information, which will be needed for hydration.
+Notice, that there is no direct imports of any stores of the application here.
+State is collected automatically and its serialized version already has all the information, which will be needed for hydration.

 When generated response arrives to a client browser, server state must be hydrated to the client stores.
 Thanks to SIDs, state hydration also works automatically:

 ```tsx